Directors: Bill Bixby, David Greene, Boris Sagal

 The original series aired for 12 weeks, once a week, in one hour chunks.
 This helped to keep the series fresh and audiences watching.
 Rich Man, Poor Man was highly successful.
 Of course, the miniseries is not without its faults.
 First, it is incredibly dated.
 It was made during the 70s, and set even earlier.
 Passing off 70s dos’ as 40s and 50s haircuts seems almost silly today, especially in this world where we love to criticize every little detail and potential anachronism that serve to mess with the authenticity of a miniseries of this sort.
 Further, as good as these actors are, Ed Asner’s accent is hit or miss, and some of these younger cast members are still wet behind the ears.

 Of course, this does not overshadow what Nick Nolte and Peter Strauss are able to do with the material.
 These two actors are phenomenal in their roles.
 It is nice to remember that despite all the crazy things Nick Nolte has done at present, the man really was a talented actor (when he was acting).
-The miniseries is based on the novel by Irwin Shaw, and spans nearly two decades from 1945 to 1960.
+The miniseries is based on the novel by Irwin Shaw, and spans nearly two decades from 1945 to the late 60s.
 Honestly, most book to film adaptations seem to work best when they are done in miniseries.
 Less has to be cut from what makes the story so spectacular in the first place.
 A single film can squash the intention the author had when writing the book.
 It was Rich Man, Poor Man that mad this so apparent, and despite its dated content, this miniseries is still fun to watch today.

 The success of the original Rich Man, Poor Man miniseries, a twelve chapter saga, led to Rich Man, Poor Man Book II, which aired throughout 1976 and 1977.
 This 22-episode sequel is also included in Rich Man, Poor Man The Complete Collection.
 These were innovative, shocking stories for their time, and though little of what is here will shock a modern audience, when putting it in the perspective of the 1970s debut of this miniseries, its easy to see the mark these series’ have made by airing when they did.